“May you be able to feel and understand, as all God’s children should, how long, how wide, how deep, and how high His love really is.”

 Pan’s Labyrinth is one fairy tale that helps me see what a lie I’ve fallen for:

-After Ofelia suffers trauma after trauma, and seemingly blows her only chance of regaining her true identity as Princess Moanna–the underworld King’s daughter–she finds herself once again in an awful predicament.
+After Ofelia suffers loss after loss, and seemingly blows her only chance of regaining her true identity as Princess Moanna–the underworld King’s daughter–she finds herself once again in an awful predicament.

 The Faun lets her attempt to prove her royalty one last time, but at a grisly price.
 He sends her to the center of the labyrinth with her baby brother and tells her she must sacrifice the blood of an innocent.
 A couple drops from her infant sibling will do.

-As many have done throughout this tale, Ofelia disobeys.
-She refuses to harm her brother even a little bit.
+Ofelia refuses to harm her brother even a little bit, and ends up losing her own life in the process.
 This selfless act proves to everyone that she is indeed Princess Moanna.